baraaAlosaily/ztar-mobile-task/README.md

 - ESLint

 Please note that you might need to create the `CONTRIBUTING.md` and `LICENSE.md` files if they do not exist in your repository.

+## Future Enhancements

+Given additional time, a key enhancement I would undertake is the development of a comprehensive library dedicated to managing grid and form components.
+This library would include the following features:

+- Reusable Grid Components: Create modular grid components that can be easily integrated into different sections of the application, ensuring consistency and reducing redundant code.

+- Advanced Form Handling: Develop form components with built-in validation, error handling, and dynamic form generation capabilities to streamline the creation and management of forms.

+- Customizable and Extensible: Design the library to be customizable and extensible, allowing developers to tailor components to specific requirements without extensive modifications.

+- Documentation and Examples: Provide thorough documentation and examples to facilitate easy adoption and implementation of the library.

+This enhancement aims to improve the maintainability and scalability of the project, ensuring a robust and efficient development process for future iterations.